-So far, I have claimed that these features of our biology, life history and evolved psychology provide evidence of an egalitarian past during our evolution: our large brain size, cooperative eyes, menopause, intersubjectivity and Machiavellian counterdominance.
-These are underpinned by women's evolved sexual physiology increasing equality of reproductive opportunities among men, compared with their great ape cousins.
+So far, I have claimed that these features of our biology, life history and evolved psychology provide evidence of an egalitarian past during our evolution: our large brain size; our cooperative eyes; menopause and childhood; our intersubjectivity and Machiavellian counterdominance.
+These are underpinned by women's evolved sexual physiology which increases equality of reproductive opportunities among men, compared with great ape cousins.

-Now I will argue that using symbols and speaking language could only have emerged on the basis of egalitarianism.
-Over fifty years ago, leading US anthropologist Marshall Sahlins made a revealing comparison of nonhuman primates against human huntergatherers.
+Now I am going to argue that using symbols and speaking language could only have emerged on the basis of a 'platform of trust' afforded by that egalitarianism.
+I will draw on some famous social anthropologists because they are experts on symbolism in practice.
+Over fifty years ago, leading US anthropologist Marshall Sahlins made a revealing comparison of nonhuman primates against human hunter-gatherers.
 Noting egalitarianism as a key difference, he saw culture as 'the oldest "equalizer".
 Among animals capable of symbolic communication' he said, 'the weak can collectively connive to overthrow the strong.'
 We can reverse the arrow of causality here.
 Because among Machiavellian and counterdominant humans weaker individuals can connive to overthrow the strong, we are animals capable of symbolic communication.

 Only in such conditions is language likely to emerge.
 The strong have no need of words; they have more direct physical means of persuasion.
-Here, listen to Graeber, discussing the ignorance and lack of imagination of those in power in state administration.
-His words apply very well to the evolutionary origins of language as the essence of human creativity: If you have the power to hit people over the head whenever you want, you don't have to trouble yourself too much figuring out what they think is going on, and therefore, generally speaking, you don't.
+Here listen to David Graeber himself, discussing the ignorance and lack of imagination of those in power in state administration, but his words apply very well to the evolutionary origins of language as the essence of human creativity:

+If you have the power to hit people over the head whenever you want, you don't have to trouble yourself too much figuring out what they think is going on, and therefore, generally speaking, you don't.
 Hence the sure-fire way to simplify social arrangements, to ignore the incredibly complex play of perspectives, passions, insights, desires, and mutual understandings that human life is really made of, is to make a rule and threaten to attack anyone who breaks it.

 Language as the mutual exploration of each other's minds - 'the incredibly complex play of perspectives, passions, insights, desires, and mutual understandings' as Graeber has it - requires nonviolent safe space and time to be able to work.
 Conversation as a necessarily consensual process expresses the quintessential opposite of the relations of dominance applied by the big stick.
-It relies on the ultimate in intersubjective ability to look through the eyes of the other.
+It relies on the ultimate in intersubjective negotiation and ability to look through the eyes of the other.
 A fundamentally egalitarian matrix is the only possible ground for the evolution of language.

 With his anarchist instincts, Graeber associates arbitrary rules with the power of the bureaucratic and bullying state which has no interest in what its subjects actually think since it can apply violence with impunity.
+All too true.
 But the first rules ever invented by human beings surely did not come from the minds of dominant individuals.
 The powerful need only operate by the maxim of 'might is right'.
-The first rules ever invented by human beings surely did not come from the minds of dominant individuals.